-Dittmer is a blue-collar town, with 49.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dittmer, you'll notice that it is more blue-collar than most other communities in America.
+49.91% of Dittmer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dittmer is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Dittmer who work in healthcare (10.96%), office and administrative support (9.41%), and sales jobs (5.57%).

 One downside of living in Dittmer, however, is that residents on average have to contend with a long commute, spending on average 43.76 minutes every day commuting to work.